weidai11/cryptopp/Readme.txt

 The library uses hardware instructions when possible for block ciphers, hashes and other operations.
 The hardware acceleration remediates some timing attacks.
-The library also uses cache-aware algoirthms and access patterns to minimize leakage cache evictions.
+The library also uses cache-aware algorithms and access patterns to minimize leakage cache evictions.

 Elliptic curves over binary fields are believed to leak information.
 The task is a